Muhammad-Ali-Khalid/tic-tac-toe/README.md

 # Tic Tac Toe
-A CLI based simple Tic Tac Toe game in C++
+This repository conatins the code of my first tTic Tac Toe game which I created using C++